sekodev/CoronaSDK-SublimeText/README.md

 ## Reporting Issues

-You can find discussion about Corona Editor on our [http://forums.coronalabs.com/forum/630-corona-editor/](http://forums.coronalabs.com/forum/630-corona-editor/).
-Let us know if you'd like to try prerelease versions.
+You can find discussion about Corona Editor on our [https://forums.solar2d.com/c/corona/corona-editor/](https://forums.solar2d.com/c/corona/corona-editor/91).

 If some aspect of the plugin doesn't behave as expected be sure to include any console output when reporting the problem.
 You can view the console using **View > Show Console** and copy and paste the information displayed there.